erebe/personal-server/README.md

 [Peer]
 # Server
 PublicKey = xxxx
-## Allow all the traffic to flow throught the VPN
+## Allow all the traffic to flow through the VPN
 AllowedIPs = 0.0.0.0/0
 ```